wissendrust/Firux-linux/md's/install.md

 # Installing FiruxLinux with FLUPI

 Welcome to the FiruxLinux installation guide using the FLUPI method!
-This method simplifies the installation process by avoiding the need to download a complete ISO image.
-Instead, we will download the base operating system and then install the necessary packages.
+This method simplifies the installation process.
+Instead of using a full ISO image, we will download the base operating system and then install the necessary packages.

 ## Requirements